awsdocs/aws-lambda-developer-guide/doc_source/with-sqs-create-execution-role.md

 You can do this in either of the following two ways:

 **Note**
-If the Amazon SQS queue and Lambda function are associated with different user accounts, you must use a **resource\-based policy** to enable cross\-account access\.
+If the Amazon SQS queue and Lambda function are associated with different AWS accounts, you must use a **resource\-based policy** to enable cross\-account access\.
 + **Identity\-based policy**: Add an inline policy to the execution role that grants the permissions for the required actions listed previously, as shown in the following example:

   ```